 - Your doctor will advise you to take your very first dose at bedtime.
 This is because the first dose may make you feel dizzy.

-- After the first dose, you can generally take moexipril at a time of day you find easy to remember - for most people, this will be first thing in the morning.
+- After the first dose, you can generally take moexipril at any time of day you find easy to remember - for most people, this will be first thing in the morning.
+Try to take your dose at the same time each day.
 You should ideally take the tablet before food as this allows your body to absorb more of the medicine.
 Swallow the tablet with a drink of water.

 - If you forget to take a dose at your usual time, take it as soon as you remember.
 If you do not remember until the following day, skip the forgotten dose.
 Do not take two doses at the same time to make up for a missed dose.

 - Try to keep your regular appointments with your doctor.
 This is so your progress can be monitored.
 Your doctor may want you to have some blood tests from time to time to check that your kidneys are working well.

 - It is very important that you follow any dietary and lifestyle advice that you are given by your doctor.
 This may include advice about eating a healthy diet, not smoking, and taking regular exercise.

 - If you buy any medicines, check with a pharmacist that they are suitable to take with moexipril.
 This is because some medicines (such as anti-inflammatory painkillers and indigestion remedies) may interfere with your treatment.

 - It is likely that your doctor will advise that you do not use salt substitutes while you are taking moexipril.
 These products have a high content of potassium which could be harmful for you.